 |those feathers had a very extraordinary appearance as they appeared in such quantities as to cover pretty generally sixty or seventy yards of the breadth of the river. for three miles after I saw those feathers continuing to run in that manner, we did not percieve from when they came, at length we were surprised by the appearance of a flock of Pillican at rest on a large sand bar attatched to a small Island the number of which would be if estimated appear almost in credible; they appeared to cover several acres of ground, and were no doubt engaged in procuring their ordinary food; which is fish . . . the Pellican rested again on a sand bar above the Island which we called after them from the number we saw on it.|

-As he approached with about 300 yards of the flock they took flight.
-Firing his rifle "at random among the flock," he brought one down.1 Even though it was a familiar species he proceeded to write a detailed description of it.
+As he approached within about 300 yards of the throng, they took flight with one prolonged splash.
+Firing his rifle "at random among the flock," he brought one down.1 Even though it was a familiar species, Lewis proceeded to write a detailed description of it.

 The whitish-yellow beak was 1 foot, 3 inches long, and from 1½ to 2 inches wide.
 The under part of it was "connected to a bladder like pouch . . . uncovered with feathers" which was "formed [of] two skins the one on the inner and the other on the center side.
 He found the capacity of the pouch to be 5 gallons of water.
 Upon closer examination he found that "it has a curious frothy subs[t]ance which seems to devide its feathers from the flesh of the body and seems to be compose[d] of globles of air and perfectly imbraces the part of the feather which extends through the skin."
 Finally, he observed that the windpipe "terminates in the center of the lower part of the supper and unf[e]athered part of the pouch and is secured by an elastic valve commanded at pleasure"